'name', 'undergrads']] colleges[[

 # example:

-classify_name('University of California, Berkeley')
+'University of California, Berkeley') classify_name(

 'university'

-Then we apply that to each row:
+that to each row:

-colleges['name_type'] = colleges['name'].apply(classify_name)
+'name_type'] = colleges['name'].apply(classify_name) colleges[

-colleges.groupby('name_type', as_index=False).agg(
+'name_type', as_index=False).agg(

-mean_undergrads=('undergrads', 'mean'),
+colleges.groupby(=('undergrads', 'mean'),

-max_undergrads=('undergrads', 'max')
+mean_undergrads=('undergrads', 'max')

 )